rmccoy7541/neand_sQTL/log.md

 - CrossRef the GTEx file that contains all of our samples of interest
 - use samtools to convert cram files to bam files to use with leafcutter

+### 02/07/2019
+#### Thu 07 Feb 2019 10:47:43 AM EST
+Rajiv got the full list of SRAs that were used in the analysis including the ones with ambiguous IDs, so I have to figure out which ones they are (he sent me a table via slack) and then run LC again.
+Almost done.
+Don't forget.
+I also have to figure out how to change the headers on the final phenotype files for LC to the subject ID, but that's down the line.

+Apparently, none of the SRRs he sent me via slack in `whole_blood_analysis_freeze_genotyped.txt` match up with the ones I already have, which is a bit fishy.
+I messaged Rajiv about it, we'll see what he says.

+Okay the above road is a dead-end.
+We made a new file, `genotyped_samples_used.txt`.
+I'm using the SRRs from that because those include genotyped files.
+We are back to the step immediately following junc generation.

+Using `genotyped_samples.txt`, n = 355

+Okay, I'm at the point after getting `tissue_table.txt` but before `sraNameChangeSort.R`.

+I found a file named just `.txt`.
+I don't know what it's from, but I have a hunch that it's from `sraNameChangeSort.R`.
+It's not blank.
+I will have to investigate this.

+Nevermind, I forgot that I'm changing the COVARIATE file.

+Okay I submitted `QTLtools-NomPass.sh`.
+I might finally be on the forefront of this project again.

 ### 02/06/2019
 #### Wed 06 Feb 2019 07:37:21 AM EST
 Our new friends are done converting.
 I'm going to catch them up along the pipeline.